harunalbayrak/network-intrusion-detection/README.md

 - The first three parts of the project report have been completed.
 - All rules can be added to the database
 - Logger module has been implemented
+- Add pagination to the rules page in the gui

 ### To Do
 - Packetcapture module will be completed.